 Amazon Redshift is a fully managed, petabyte data warehouse service over the cloud.
 Redshift data warehouse tables can be connected using JDBC/ODBC clients or through the Redshift query editor.

-Redshift comprises of Leader Nodes interacting with Compute node and clients.
+Redshift comprises Leader Nodes interacting with Compute nodes and clients.
 Clients can only interact with a Leader node.
 Compute nodes can have multiple slices.
 Slices are nothing but virtual CPUs

 Amazon Redshift Features

 Redshift is purely an MPP data warehouse application service used by the Analyst or Data warehouse engineer who can query the tables.
-The tables are in the columnar storage format for fast retrieval of data.
+The tables are in columnar storage format for fast retrieval of data.
 You can watch a short intro on Redshift here:

 Data is stored in the nodes and when the Redshift users hit the query in the client/query editor, it internally communicates with Leader Node.
 The leader node internally communicates with the Compute node to retrieve the query results.
 In Redshift, both compute and storage layers are coupled, however in Redshift Spectrum, compute and storage layers are decoupled.